-Two of the top software-as-a-service payroll options are Gusto and Intuit’s QuickBooks — both flexible, scalable and based on a subscription model with several pricing tiers.
-Gusto is ideal for small companies looking for ease of use and versatility, and QuickBooks Online is good for businesses up to midsize firms that likely have in-house bookkeeping and accounting.
+Two of the top software-as-a-service payroll options are Gusto and Intuit’s QuickBooks Online Payroll — both flexible, scalable and based on a subscription model with several pricing tiers.
+Gusto is ideal for small companies looking for ease of use and versatility, and QuickBooks Online Payroll is good for small and midsize firms that already use QuickBooks Online for bookkeeping and accounting.

 |Built-in expense tracking||No||Yes|

 |Mobile payroll app||No||No|

 |Free trial period||No||30-day free trial or 50% off for three months|

 |Employee benefits administration||Yes||Yes|